Professional Development Resources

 CFRE International offers the only internationally-recognized baseline professional credential for philanthropic fundraising executives.
 See the CFRE International website for information regarding formal fundraising certification and examination “prep” courses being conducted in cities across the United States.

-I have some thirty years of hands-on experience in nonprofit development and communications.
+I have thirty years of hands-on experience in nonprofit development and communications.
 From September, 2004 to March, 2017 I was formally certified by CFRE International.
 While I had the working and continuing education credentials to continue “recertifying,” I opted to skip the fee in 2017.
-Being a one-person company, the fee is prohibitive and CFRE International does not provide flexible payment options (tough on the average “independent” like me).
-However, my documentation remains on file with CFRE International, should you have questions.
+The CFRE is designed for professionals with about five years of experience; I have six times that amount.
+While proud I secured my CFRE originally, it has not helped me secure jobs (experience and word of mouth do that more frequently).

 Chartered Advisor in Philanthropy (CAP)